Battle of the Dance

+History

 Background

 Battle of the Dance began as a concept by entertainment magnate Andrés Gelabert, who had previously had success with the dinner theater format, both in the U.S.-based Medieval Times chain, and with a flamenco-heavy dance review called "Son Amar" in his hometown of Majorca, Spain.
 With the success of dance-based TV shows in the U.S., Gelabert felt the time was right to try replicating that success with a live dance show.
 Identifying Anaheim as the home for his new venture, Gelabert said, "I'm here to show people first-class dancing and Southern California is one of the best places to do this."
 In 2010, construction began on the site of a long-abandoned Toys R Us store within walking distance of Disneyland.
 Most of the dancers were hired locally, with husband-and-wife choreographers Francisco Javier Valverde Hidalgo and Paloma Aznar Mendez reporting themselves both surprised and pleased with the depth of dancing talent to be found in Orange County.